hanleylee/english/src/sentence.md

 - That price point should give a clear indication on the value they placed on the ability to gain competitor intelligence from people's phones and tablets.
 - I have yet to locate the functionality relevant to this in the apps I have obtained from archives, and more work needs to be done here.
 - When someone visits a website using a browser or other software that checks for certificate revocation via OCSP, the Certificate Authority (CA) operating the OCSP responder immediately becomes aware of which website is being visited from that visitor’s particular IP address.
 Even when a CA intentionally does not retain this information, as is the case with Let’s Encrypt, CAs could be legally compelled to collect it.
 CRLs do not have this issue.
+- Databases typically store data on a Disk, which traditionally is comprised of spinning plates of metal with read/write heads mounted on a stepper-motor driven arm.
+- As part of this non-guarantee it is also not specified whether system suspends count as elapsed time or not